Sunny752005/Sunny752005-intern-repo/OHS-Laptop-Ergonomics.md

 Document at least one workspace change or habit adjustment you made.
 -  I started using an external mouse to reduce wrist strain and use an adjustable chair to raise it to a good height and which supports my lower back.

+- Personal improvement: After having used the timers for breaks in between work, the real change I norticed was lower back pain as I was able to streach it out and decompress my spine.
+Second big diffrence is the lower eye strain I experence.